 - Low Carb Slow Cooker Broccoli Cheese Soup

 - 1 teaspoon light brown sugar

-- In large heavy-bottomed pot over medium heat, melt butter.
+- In a large heavy-bottomed pot over medium heat, melt butter.
 Stir in onions and cook until softened, about 5 minutes.
-Stir in two-thirds of drained tomatoes, bay leaf, and brown sugar and cook, stirring often, until tomatoes begin to brown, about 15 minutes.
-Add tomato paste and flour to pot and cook, stirring frequently, until paste begins to darken, 1-2 minutes.
+Stir in flour cook, stirring frequently, until paste begins to darken, 1-2 minutes.

-- Slowly whisk in reserved tomato juice-broth mixture, remaining tomatoes, baking soda, and ½ teaspoon salt and bring to boil.
-Reduce heat to medium-low and simmer until slightly thickened, about 4-5 minutes.
+- Reduce heat to medium-low and simmer until slightly thickened, about 4-5 minutes.
 Remove from heat.

 - Discard bay leaf, and puree soup in batches to desired consistency.
-Return pureed soup to pot and stir in cream.
-Season with salt and pepper, and serve.
+Return pureed soup to the pot and stir in cream.
+Season with salt and pepper, and serve with garnishes (optional).